Cap-go/website/src/content/docs/docs/plugin/cloud-mode/channel-system.md

 ## What you can do with channels:

-* Associate devices to channel for development, beta test, or AB testing
+* Associate devices to channel for development, beta test
 * Use one channel by dev branch and let your team self-assign from the phone to test

 ## Assigning devices to a channel: